Get 5% of discount using the code

 Plus, Holafly lets you pick a plan for the number of days you’re traveling—from 1 to 90.
 And there’s an added bonus: The price for a day of data gets cheaper with each day you add.

 With affordable data plans, a fast internet connection, and a 24/7 customer support team in multiple languages, Holafly covers the bases that Airalo and Nomad miss.
+For more information, check out our Holafly vs. Airalo vs. Nomad review.

 Originally from Michigan USA and currently based in Sarajevo Bosnia and Herzegovina, Armin Tanovic has five years of experience writing content and copy for both US and European marketing agencies.
 He’s written for travel brands like TravelPerk, and loves an adventure in the great outdoors.
 You can catch him off the beaten path exploring mountains and coastlines while drawing his writing inspiration from the scenery.